candicelith/candicelith/README.md

 - 👋 Hi, I’m @candicelith
 - 👀 I’m interested in everything that interesting
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, java, and html

 <!---
 candicelith/candicelith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.